intuition-dev/httpRPC/terseB/readme.md

 eg: `DEV=true node index.js`

-If you don't set above during DEV, you won't see the logs!
+Note: If you don't set above during DEV, ** you won't see the logs! **

-Takes argument for class to get name:
+Takes argument for class - to get name:

 ```
-    import { TerseB } from "./terse-b"
+    import { TerseB } from "terse-b/terse-b"

     class C {

-        log:any = new TerseB(this.constructor.name)
+        log:any = new TerseB(this.constructor.name) // or hardcode the name

 ```

-See, 2 lines to set up logging, import and a decaration.
-In .js don't use `:any`.
+Result: 2 lines to set up logging, import and a decaration.
+In .js don't use `:any`, that is .ts syntax.

+Note 2: avoid console.log